Northville, Connecticut: History

 Northville was settled in the 1750s, after Daniel Hine established a farm here, while still residing in the village center.
-It wasn't until 1760 that Hine built a farmhouse on the land.
-By 1773 Abel Buckingham would begin farming on the adjacent lot and thus, a farming community began.
+It was only in 1760 that Hine built a farmhouse on the land.
+By 1773, Abel Buckingham would begin farming on the adjacent lot and thus, a farming community began.
 The combined property is now known as Hine-Buckingham Farms or Hunt Hill Farm.
 It is listed on the National Register of Historic Places.

 The Buckingham family would remain a significant presence in the Northville community for years to come.
 Many were farmers but some members of the family would fulfill other key roles in the community.

 Store and Post Office

 Sheldon Buckingham opened the original Northville store out of his home around 1816.
 This would also be the location of the Nothville post office, of which he was postmaster for thirteen years.
 After selling the store, the building became a tavern.
 The store & post office was moved to a building on the other side (north) of the meetinghouse.
 The post office would eventually be discontinued however, the store would remain in operation for the better part of the next century.
 This would be until it was destroyed by fire in 1983, under the ownership of Joel Brenner.
-Tragically, his mother would perish as a result of the fire.
+His mother perished as a result of the fire.
 Today, the property is occupied by the current Northville Market and Northville Liquors.

 Northville Church

 The Northville Baptist Church was established in 1814.
-The meetinghouse, built in 1821, became known as the "East Meetinghouse," while the church in neighboring Merryall was called "West Meetinghouse."
+The meetinghouse, built in 1821, became known as the "East Meetinghouse", while the church in neighboring Merryall was called "West Meetinghouse".

 For decades the Church was a central fixture of the community.
 That was until the congregation decided to move off the main route to a nearby side road in 1956.
 The original meetinghouse was also moved, but not to the new location of the church.
 Rather, it was moved to a hilltop across the road (south corner of Route 202 and Buckingham Rd).
 The building still stands today, and for a time, it served as the headquarters for the New Milford Knights of Columbus Council No. 40.